![]() |

 DRAGON'S LAIR II PC CONVERSION - 20 March 2000

-Written and developed by Rob DiNapoli | Additional hacking by Andrew Hepburn
+Written and developed by Rob DiNapoli | Additional contributions by Andrew Hepburn

 INTRODUCTION

-For your laserdisc game playing enjoyment, here is a PC port of the Dragon's Lair 2 ROM.
+For your laserdisc game playing enjoyment, here is a PC port of the Dragon's Lair II ROM.
 The original DL2 ROM is 8088 based.
 Some (actually, a lot of) changes have been made to the DL2 ROM to enable it to work on a PC.
 You can read a little about these changes below.

 PARTS NEEDED